 Updates to Rules

-Updates to rules can be found on the CyberForce Competition website under the Rules & Guidelines Tab and on the Discord in the #announcements and #documentation channels.
+Updates to rules can be found on the CyberForce Competition Github repository and on the Discord in the #announcements and #documentation channels.
 It is each person’s responsibility to be aware of any updates to the rules.
 Updates will be inserted at the top of the rules document with the current date and section for ease of reference.

 The Do’s